 By now Captain Lloyd had become General Lloyd.
-He was asked to negotiate with Raja of Sikkim to carve out Darjeeling, which he did successfully in 1835.
-Raja signed a deed which stated that Darjeeling was given as a gift to East India Company as a friendly gesture, and in return the company granted an annual allowance of Rs.
-3,000 to Raja.
+He was asked to negotiate with king of Sikkim to carve out Darjeeling, which he did successfully in 1835.
+The king signed a deed which stated that Darjeeling was given as a gift to East India Company as a friendly gesture, and in return the company granted an annual allowance of Rs.
+3,000 to the king.
 This allowance was subsequently increased to Rs.
 6,000 per year.
 It was considered a huge sum of money in those days.

 Meanwhile relationship with Sikkim started to deteriorate.
 Development in Darjeeling was a source of loss for the leading business community in Sikkim which was headed by Dewan Namguay.
 They enjoyed monopoly in trade in Sikkim thus far.

 But with flourishing developments in Darjeeling, much trade shifted and many slaves from Sikkim fled to live free life in Darjeeling under the British administration.
 The relationship soured so much that in November 1849, Dr. Campbell and Sir Joseph Hooker who were travelling in Sikkim, were arrested and made prisoners.
 Sikkimese made various demands against the release of the two men, but finally had to release them on 24th December 1849 unconditionally under a lot of pressure.